kodvinci/springies/README.md

 This project demonstrates how masses and springs interact with each other when various forces are applied on them.
-Such forces include gravity, center of mass, viscosity and wall forces
+Such forces include gravity, center of mass, viscosity and wall forces.

 The project is organized into various packages that perform particular functions.